 There are many things you can do, from spicing things up with sexy chats or LDR games to showing trust and dedication.
 But if that’s still not enough, this is how to figure out the signs of true love in your LDR.

-- 2. You Can’t Wait to Be together
+- 2. He Can’t Wait to Be With You

-- 3. You Don’t Shy Away from Expressing How Much You Miss Each Other
+- 3. He Doesn’t Shy Away from Expressing How Much He Misses You

 - 4. You Have Healthy and Constructive Arguments

-- 5. You Don’t Commit to Something You Can’t Really Do
+- 5. He Doesn’t Commit to Something He Can’t Really Do

 - 6. You Both Cherish and Support Each Other’s Independence